ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/optimizations-design.md

                 </li>
                 <li>computeInitEnv() - Computes the in-environment to the first basic block consisting of all vardefs mapped to type "undef".
                 </li>
-                <li>mergeAllPreds() - A helper function for the worklist algorithm that merges the Out-environments of all predecessor basic blocks.
+                <li>mergeAllPreds() - A helper function for the worklist algorithm that merges the out-environments of all predecessor basic blocks.
                 </li>
                 <li> generateEnvironments() - A recursive forward-pass worklist algorithm that computes a stable set of in-environments for all basic-blocks.
                 </li>